alukosdev/ccsp/reference/glossary.md

 New computing resources can be assigned and allocated without any significant additional capital investment on the part of the cloud provider, and at an incremental cost to the cloud customer.
 ==- Scoping
 Scoping is the process that refers to including only departments or business units impacted by any (cloud) engagement.
+==- Secondary Risk
+When one risk response triggers another risk event.
+For example, a fire suppression system that displaces oxygen is a means to mitigate the original risk (fire) but adds a new risk (suffocating people).
 ==- Security
 The owner's right to determine to whom information is disclosed.
 Security protects privacy.
 ==- Separation of Duties